Better to see Chapter 1 Introduction of Traffic Safety (2004)

 Comparable difficulties surround some questions in traffic safety, such as the influence of occupant age and car size on fatality risk in a crash, and the effectiveness of safety belts in preventing fatalities.
 The approaches used to address these problems are described in Chapters 2, 4, and 9.

-There is no all-purpose
+There is no all-purpose definition of exposure [Evans 1984]; it always

-definition of exposure [Evans 1984]; it always depends on the question being
+depends on the question being addressed.

-addressed.
-If we want to know if more
+If we want to know if more males or females are killed in traffic

-the count of the number of deaths; the answer is unmistakably clear -- more
+crashes in the US, the answer is simply the count of the number of deaths; the

-males are killed.
-We may want to know
+answer is unmistakably clear -- more males are killed.
+We may want to know how the risk per

-how the risk per capita depends on sex -- then again, using population data to
+capita depends on sex -- then again, using population data to normalize, or

-normalize, or correct for exposure, we
+correct for exposure, we

 find an equally clear difference, but one which does not address the risk of

 crashing for the same amount of travel.
+To

-conditions.
-As it is likely that males
+driving conditions.
+As it is

-do more driving under more risky conditions (while intoxicated, at night, in
+likely that males do more driving under more risky conditions (while

-bad weather, etc.), these additional factors would have to be incorporated into
+intoxicated, at night, in bad weather, etc.), these additional factors would

-the measure of exposure.
+have to be incorporated into the measure of exposure.

 None of the above measures is in any basic sense more "correct" than any other.
 Each validly measures something important; it is crucial to always understand clearly what is measured and what it means.
 Crashes per year, or "accident liability", determines insurance premiums for which it is not relevant whether increased liability arises from increased driving or increased risk while driving; because of its ready availability in data sets, this same measure is used in many studies [Peck, McBride, and Coppin 1971].
 If one is interested in how fatal traffic crashes impact population projections, the appropriate measure is the simple count of fatalities.
 If the aim were to examine if one sex is more likely to crash under the same driving conditions, then all the discussed factors, and more, would have to be incorporated in the exposure measure, a task of such difficulty that the answer to this question remains unknown.

-To help clarify thinking on
+To help clarify thinking on this further, consider that it turned out

-this further, consider that it turned out that one sex did have a higher crash
+that one sex did have a higher crash rate under identical driving conditions,

-rate under identical driving conditions, but that it is suggested that this is
+but that it is suggested that this is due to faster driving under the same

-impact, and that this also should be normalized.
+normalized.
 It should be apparent that this process

-must end in the rates being identical, and the vacuous conclusion that when you
+must end in the rates being identical, and the vacuous conclusion that when

-correct for everything that is different, there cannot be any differences!
+you correct for everything that is different, there cannot be any differences!

 Because of the above considerations, it is inadvisable to think of exposure as some narrow concept; one should not say that any measure is corrected for exposure.
 Throughout the book various measures and rates are used; if we are discussing, say, crashes per unit distance of travel, this will be stated explicitly, and all inferences will apply explicitly only to crashes per unit distance of travel.